On coordinatization of mathematics: Main research and application directions

 \subsubsection{Higher education}

 University mathematics study programs can also benefit from a comprehensive proof coordinatization and complexity theory since such a theory may bring a significant revision, innovative structuring and modernization of the body of mathematical knowledge accesible to university students and graduate students.
 This revision may affect lists of mathematical areas, lists of concepts and main facts, course layout designs, theorems and proof techniques.
-Proofs and methods which are easy to understand or proofs containing typical implications could be collected as a spanning tree for the given theory having edges of uniform complexity and the spanning tree proofs could be organized into a study course or program.
+Proofs and methods which are easy to understand or proofs containing typical implications could be collected as a spanning tree for the given theory.
+The edges should have uniform complexity.
+The spanning tree proofs could be organized into a study course or program.
+The body of known facts of every domain should be clearly structured showing the most complex, "terminal" results.